AchrafHalal/AirBnB_clone/web_static/README.md

-#AirBnB clone - Web static
+#this the web static project in AirBnB